forlooper/stefie/README.md

 # Stefie

 Superlight schema-based Node.js object validator.
-Useful for Express req.body, req.params, req.query, or MongoDB document before inserting into collection if don't want to use Mongoose.
+Useful for Express req.body/params/query, or MongoDB document before inserting into collection if don't want to use Mongoose.

 ---

 ## What's New

+- Added ObjectId type to check for MongoDB ObjectId type
 - Added the _regex attribute for regular expression
 - You can add functions to your schema and they will be safely ignored